 - You can now toggle “Spatialize Stereo” to turn the feature on or off.

-The Spatialize Stereo option on the Mac requires macOS 12 Monterey or later.
+Spatialize stereo on the Mac requires macOS 12 Monterey or later.

-Apple’s Spatialize Stereo feature was specifically designed to enhance standard stereo or mono sound.
+Spatialize stereo was designed to enhance standard stereo or mono sound.
 It’s especially convenient for TV shows and movies where using this feature creates a more realistic experience by centering dialog and other spoken content.

-Available with the iOS 15, iPadOS 15 and macOS 12 Monterey updates, spatialize stereo is basically a computational audio technique that simulates three-dimensional sound.
+Available with the iOS 15, iPadOS 15 and macOS 12 Monterey updates, spatialize stereo uses computational audio to simulate three-dimensional sound.

-It was specifically designed to enhance the stereo sound but isn’t perfect and can be a hit and miss at times, just like its spatial audio counterpart.
+It was specifically designed to enhance the stereo sound but isn’t perfect and can be a hit and miss at times.
 That said, spatialized stereo should clearly sound better to your ear than the L/R separation provided by the original stereo content.

 System requirements for spatialized stereo

 This feature requires an iPhone or iPod touch with iOS 15 or later, an iPad with the iPadOS 15 update or later installed or a Mac with macOS 12 Monterey update or newer.
-Currently unavailable on the Apple TV, this feature also requires a pair of the AirPods Pro or AirPods Max.
+Currently unavailable on the Apple TV, spatialized stereo also requires a pair of the AirPods Pro or AirPods Max earphones.

-The Spatialize Stereo feature enriches stereo sound in many but not all apps.
-For instance, it works like a charm on your shot-on-iPhone videos in the Photos app.
+Spatialize stereo doesn’t enrich a two-channel stereo source in all apps.
+For instance, it works like a charm with your shot-on-iPhone videos in the Photos app.
 Songs on Spotify are also supported.
 As a rule of thumb, spatialize stereo should be available for all native apps that use Apple’s standard media player.

-It’s easy to mix spatial audio and spatialized stereo.
+It’s easy to confuse spatial audio with spatialized stereo.

-Spatial audio, also a computation audio technique, does a pretty decent job of taking multi-channel audio like Dolby Atmos and creating a multidimensional sound experience.
+Spatial audio is a computation audio technique that takes your multi-channel audio like Dolby Atmos and creates a multidimensional sound experience.

-By applying certain audio effects, spatial audio creates a faux surround sound experience that makes you feel like you’re inside of the action as if the sound is coming from all around you.
-You get a clearer separation between the voices, music and background sound effects.
+By applying certain audio effects, spatial audio creates a faux surround sound experience that makes you feel like you’re inside of the action.
+You’ll enjoy a clearer separation between the voices, music and background sound effects.

-The best part is, you don’t have to own a multi-speaker Dolby 5.1 or 7.1 setup with a dedicated AV receiver and other Hi-Fi equipment to enjoy spatial audio.
+You don’t need a multi-speaker Dolby 5.1 or 7.1 setup with a dedicated AV receiver and other Hi-Fi equipment to enjoy spatial audio.
 All you need is a pair of standard headphones like your AirPods or Beats along with spatial audio turned on Settings.

-You can even enjoy spatial audio through the built-in speakers on your iPhone or iPad.
+You can also enjoy spatial audio through the built-in iPhone and iPad speakers.